AnDevOps/BuyMe/README.md

   -- a user is able to set a max (ceiling) bid.

-# Auctions (Automatic) Details
+# Auctions (Automatic)

-# Browsing and Advanced Search Functionality Details
+# Browsing and Advanced Search Functionality

-# Admin and customer rep functions Details
+# Admin and customer rep functions